untamedbeast1/ABout-ME/README.md

-- 👋 Hi, I’m @untamedbeast1
+- 👋 Hi, I’m Joshua Ali
 - 👀 I’m interested in Cloud and security engineering
-- 🌱 I’m currently learning security and cloud technologies
+- 🌱 I’m currently learning security
-- 💞️ I’m looking to collaborate on cloud security projects
+- 💞️ I’m looking to collaborate on security engineering projects
-- 📫 How to reach me ...
+- 📫 How to reach me ali.joshua.official@gmail.com

 <!---
 untamedbeast1/untamedbeast1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.